-Whiptail Midstream currently operates a crude oil, natural gas, and water gathering system in the San Juan Basin in northwest New Mexico.
+Whiptail Midstream currently operates a crude oil, natural gas, and water gathering system in the San Juan Basin in northwest New Mexico that spans three New Mexico counties (San Juan, Rio Arriba, and Sandoval).
 This gathering system was built to handle growing production from the Gallup oil play in the southern portion of the basin.

 - Approximately 275 miles of newly constructed pipeline to transport crude oil, natural gas and water production in the San Juan Gallup oil play.

 - Two crude oil Central Delivery Points (CDPs) with total delivery capacity of 28,000 BPD.

 - Six natural gas Central Delivery Points (CDPs) two two downstream processors with total delivery capacity of 100 MMcfd.

 - One produced water Central Delivery Point that currently allows for gathered produced water to be hauled for disposal with future plans to connect to water recycling facilities in the area.